DavidKilgannon/cloud-computing-project-3/README.md

 # cloud-computing-project-2
-Team Members: David Kilgannon, Daniel Jankowski, Tyler Heller, Cameron Brown (Consult history to see dates changed)
+Team Members: David Kilgannon, Daniel Jankowski, Tyler Heller, Cameron Brown

+(Consult history to see dates changed)

 Project Option 3

-	To Do
+	To Do:
 		Install and deploy a multi-node computing service on CloudLab's OpenStack Cloud.
-			Select a computing service consisting of at least two service nodes (i.e., a web server with a backend SQL server OR a Big Data Analytics Hadoop cluster with namenode and datanodes) and deploy the corresponding VMs inside CloudLab's OpenStack infrastructure
+			Select a computing service consisting of at least two service nodes (i.e., a web server with a backend SQL server OR a Big Data Analytics Hadoop cluster with namenode and datanodes) and deploy the corresponding VMs inside CloudLab's OpenStack infrastructure.

 		Subtasks
 			Able to setup VM nodes (possibly on local computers) that work together to provide a unified